Learning to Discover Iterative Spectral Algorithms: Analysis and Ablation Studies

 \paragraph{Potential to Advancing State-of-the-Art NLA.}

-To demonstrate the potential of the \framework framework for using ML to automate state-of-the-art NLA, we conduct additional experiments comparing discovered preconditioning methods with commonly used in practice Chebyshev polynomial preconditioners.
+To demonstrate the potential of the \framework framework for using ML to automate state-of-the-art NLA, we conduct additional experiments comparing discovered preconditioning method for linear systems with classical Chebyshev polynomial preconditioning.
 The results show that the discovered algorithms operate more reliably under limited spectral information, adapt to the structure of the input operator, and often outperform Chebyshev preconditioners, sometimes by significant margins.
-For details, see Appendix~\ref{sec:realworld_appendix}.
+For details, see Appendix~\ref{sec:cheb_comparison} and~\ref{sec:second_level_comparison}.

+Ablations on the role of residual features and the robustness of learned algorithms are in Appendix~\ref{sec:appendix_ablation}.